kingsley-123/Airflow-ETL-for-Rick-and-Morty-API/README.md

 - load_data: Processes the extracted data and loads it into the "movie" table in PostgreSQL.

-# Potential Improvements
-- Error Handling: Implement comprehensive error-handling mechanisms for tasks that involve external dependencies, such as API requests.
-- Dynamic Table Name: Allow for dynamic naming of the table based on configuration, making the DAG more reusable.
-- Parameterization: Parameterize the DAG with configurable parameters, such as the API endpoint, database connection details, and table schema.
-- Logging and Monitoring: Enhance logging and monitoring to facilitate better visibility into DAG execution and potential issues.

 # Development Setup
 To set up and run the DAG locally, follow these steps:
 - Build or pull the Docker image for the environment.